Back

 Unique value proposition (UVP)

-Why should your target user choose your application out of the variety of others?
-What differs your app from the rest?
+Why should your target user choose your application out of all the others?
+What separates your app from the rest?
 The answer to these questions will be your unique value proposition (UVP).
 It will help you to define your marketing strategy in the future and will attract users to perform in-app actions.

 You already know how your competitors earn from their apps, now it’s your turn to think your monetization model through.
 It’s an important point, especially if you want to attract investors to the project.
 There are a few ways to monetize an app: